 What should you know and do before taking your first international trip?
 After all, you’ve saved for the perfect vacation to a foreign country that you’ve had on your bucket list for as long as you can remember.
-You’ve even looked into the many options of keeping the kids entertained, reserved your hotel, and booked the many excursions that just has to be done.
+You’ve even looked into the many options for keeping the kids entertained, reserved your hotel, and booked the many excursions that just have to be done.
 But have you made the necessary preparations before you depart on your trip?

 Leaving the country isn’t just about packing your suitcases, finding the best deal on your hotel room or downloading the various travel apps that would keep you connected to friends and family.
 You may be facing a new culture with a foreign language, and no matter how exciting it might all be, there are a few things that you should consider before taking that international flight.
 Here are five things you must do.

 In this case, we’re talking about your passports and visas necessary to enter your intended country of visit.
 Many countries will not permit you entry without at least a six-month validity left on your passport.
 A good rule of thumb is to renew your passport at least eight months before your next international trip, and the best time to renew is during the winter months when travel is down, and many aren’t focused on getting a passport, so the turnaround time is much quicker compared to the summer months when everyone is then trying to get a passport for their summer trip.

 Besides a passport, some countries may also need a visa, so do your research as there are a few countries (including Australia) that won’t just let you in with just a passport and a smile.
 While you can apply for some visas online, or even on arrival, some countries may require you to visit an embassy or to send your passport through the mail.

 ENROLL IN S.T.E.P.